abhijit-c/LatinTranslations/Ovid/src/letter2.md

   et gravior longa fit mea poena mora.
 ```

+- *fio* takes predicate nominative because it's copulative.
-- We live, in order to never be without bitter feeling, and more grave my
+- We live, in order to never be without bitter feeling, and my penalty is made
-  penalty is made in its long delay.
+  more grave in its long delay.

 ```
 sic inconsumptum Tityi semperque renascens non perit, ut possit saepe perire, iecur.
 40
 ```

-In the same manner the unconsumed and ever-regrowing liver of Tityus does not
+- Thus the unconsumed and always being born again liver of Tityus does not die,
-perish in order that it can perish repeatedly.
+  so that it is able to die often.

 ```
 at, puto, cum requies medicinaque publica curae
   Somnus adest, solitis Nox venit orba malis.
 ```

+- Tissol *publica* as 'avaliable to all'.
+I think this is a problem of English.
+- The pentameter is DDDD.
+Scansion reveals *orba* to be accusative plural.
-'But', one might say, 'when Sleep, the rest and medicine
+- but, I think, when common sleep, the rest and medicine of concern, is near,
-of sorrow which is available to everyone, is there, Night comes free from the
-usual hardships.'
+  night comes bereft from the usual misfortunes.

 ```
 somnia me terrent veros imitantia casus, et vigilant sensus in mea damna mei.
 ```

+- It must be the accusative *in*, which I translate as *to* going by Tissol's
+  suggestion and what fits in english.
-Dreams which imitate reality terrify me, and my senses remain
+- Dreams imitating true calamities terrify me, and the senses of mine are
-awake to my own harm.
+  vigilant to my own harm.

 ```
 aut ego Sarmaticas videor vitare sagittas, 45